esphome/esphome-docs/components/pipsolar.rst

 Switches
 --------------
-not all possible switches are exposed as they lead to the possibility to make serious damage.
+Not all possible switches are exposed as they lead to the possibility to make serious damage.
 They should only be set at the physical device itself.

 .. code-block:: yaml